-- In Douglas-fir and ponderosa pine, treat sloughing sapwood according to the bark failure potential criteria. - If identify of wood decay fungus cannot be determined (e.g., saprot or heartrot), then default to Dangerous rating.
+\ In Douglas-fir, larch and yellow [ponderosa] pine, treat sloughing sapwood according to the bark failure potential criteria.

+If identity of wood decay fungus cannot be determined (e.g., saprot or heartrot), then default to Dangerous rating.
 Where Porodaedalea pin is present, if the stem has structural damage such as a broken top or scarring which allow oxygen exchange or other stress indicators (e.g., resinosis, damaged roots), OR if there are conks distributed along the bole length, then default to Dangerous rating.

 Table 4.
-Dangerous Tree Criteria for Level 2 Disturbance Activities (concluded)
+Hazardous Tree Criteria for LODE 2 Activities (concluded)